 Things To Consider With Otc Products

 The U.S. Food and Drug Administration decides whether a medicine is safe enough to sell over the counter.
 However, using OTC medicines still has potential risks.
 Some interact with other prescription or OTC medicines, supplements, foods or beverages.
 Others cause problems for people with certain medical conditions.
-Be sure to talk to your dermatologist or healthcare provider before taking any OTC medicines for eczema.
+Be sure to talk to your healthcare provider before taking any OTC medicines for eczema.

 Its important to correctly follow directions for OTC medicines and be careful when administering them to children.
 You should never take OTC eczema drugs for longer durations or in higher doses than the product label recommends.